Data Tests¶

 group will cause SAYN to fail). custom

-tests are provided with an SQL file that needs to exist in a tests
+tests are provided with the path to an SQL file that needs to exist in a folder in the sql

 project folder.